sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

     More specifically, both does the creation of `symbol` and the register of `led`/`nud`.
 - > but there’s a more practical description in the section “Evaluation order” in Python’s language reference.
   See [the oldest archive](https://web.archive.org/web/20121101045119/https://docs.python.org/3/reference/expressions.html#evaluation-order) which still has the precedence list in the section after "Evaluation order" instead of "Evaluation order" itself.
+## Eli Bendersky
+- As https://eli.thegreenplace.net/2010/01/02/top-down-operator-precedence-parsing#id7 says, so same but doesn't use all of them
+  > The code is similar to Lundh's, but uses classes in a more traditional manner. i.e. not use @... .
+## Bob Nystrom
+- > His motivation is also to improve on Crockford's exposition.
+  - > Crockford mixes in extra stuff like tracking lexical scope that obscures the core idea.
+    Yes.
+It is unrelated with precedence although it can be implemented here due to [RD](https://gokcehan.github.io/notes/recursive-descent-parsing.html)...
+- > The tutorial is done in Java, as sort of the "lowest common denominator" among languages.
+In his own words,
+  > Like I said, if you can do this in Java, you can do it in any language.
+  - > I feel that the parser is lost in the [verbosity] making it quite the poor teaching language. see [Benefits of prototypal inheritance over classical]
+    > Hence this leads to more verbose code. ...
+Yes Java has interfaces, but that's not sufficient.
+Sometimes you really need multiple inheritance.
 # [Pratt algorithm](https://tdop.github.io/)
 ## 1
 skipped due to introduction of *historic* survey of the problem. (no need if just to understand the algorithm)